Shoukshai/ArchDotfile/README.md

 # HyprlandDotfile
-My semi-private dotfile
+### My semi-private dotfile

 Important Note
-If you want autologin and so autostart Hyprland when booting create a file in "/etc/systemd/system/getty@tty1.service.d/" (mkdir it if it dosen't exist) and call the file "override.conf" and it should contain
+If you want autologin and so autostart Hyprland when booting create a file in `/etc/systemd/system/getty@tty1.service.d/` (mkdir it if it dosen't exist) and call the file `override.conf` and it should contain

 ```